Benneloui/geoanalysis-urban-planning-council-decisions/Proposal.md

 ## Summary

-This project investigates the spatial and temporal patterns of municipal council decisions in **Augsburg, Germany**.
+This project investigates municipal council decisions in **Augsburg, Germany**.
 By leveraging the **OParl API** interface, unstructured parliamentary documents (session data and papers) are transformed into structured datasets.
 The project applies a **hybrid extraction pipeline** combining Named Entity Recognition (NER), Fuzzy Matching, and OpenStreetMap validation to geolocate political activities.
-The analysis aims to reveal temporal working patterns of the council and spatial distributions of political attention (e.g., center vs. periphery bias).
+The analysis aims to reveal patterns of the council and spatial distributions of political attention (e.g., center vs. periphery bias).

 ## Background and Motivation